×THESetup guides, the monthly maintenance routine, where the Brain lives, and how to send feedback. Bookmark this page — it's your home base.

 The Brain is your team's shared, AI-readable memory.
 It lives in one GitHub repository, gets rebuilt once a month from your source documents, and flows automatically to everyone's machine.
 Three things to know:

-The Brain (CLAUDE.md, the synthesized content, the skills) lives in a single GitHub repository.
+The Brain (CLAUDE.md, the synthesized content, the skills) lives in a single GitHub repository (https://github.com/The-EngineXYZ/engine-brain).
 That's the source of truth.

 Source docs are linked in a tracker.
 On the 25th they're synthesized; on the 1st every machine pulls the update.
 It's a static reference, rebuilt monthly — not a live library.